ijiraq/astroquery/docs/cadc/cadc.rst

 language, click on Login in the top right area, click on the Request an Account link, enter your information and wait for confirmation of your account creation.

-There are two type of authentication:
+There are two types of authentication:

 * Username/Password
   Cadc().login(user='yourusername', password='yourpassword')